Gajanand9608/YelpCamp/README.md

 - Viewing list of campgrounds
 - Updating campgrounds
 - Create, Like, Edit feature for campgrounds
-- Cluster Map showing all camogrounds
+- Cluster Map showing all campgrounds
 - Viewing campground location in Map